paulamlago/song-data-analysis/README.md

   return(unlist(lyric))
 }
 ```

+As this funcion has to process every word on every lyric of 419887 songs, it takes too long to execute and we can't afford that computation capacity.
+Although it would be usefull, we will need to find another way to do it.

 ### Web Mining: Country Extraction
 In order to establish a relation between the artist's sentiment and the country's we need to obtain the precedence country of each artist in the dataset.
 Using **Wikipedia**, we can obtain that information, taking into account that each artist's url can have different formats, we have tried with every possibility, traversing each artist in the dataset.